-The Louvre houses one of the largest collections of Egyptian antiquities after the Cairo Museum.
-It is also one of the best balanced of the world’s great collections (Turin, Berlin, British Museum, Met, Boston, etc.), with masterpieces from every period.
-Highlights include sarcophagi and papyrus scrolls, steles and other stone works, and bronzes.
+The Louvre houses one of the largest collections of Egyptian antiquities after the Egyptian Museum of Cairo.
+It is also one of the most diverse of the world’s great collections (Turin, Berlin, British Museum, Met, Boston, etc.), with masterpieces from every period.
+Highlights include sarcophagi and papyrus scrolls, stelae and other stone works, and bronzes.

 The department’s curatorial team comprises:

 - six curators for the Pharaonic section (about 50,000 works)

 - one curator for the Roman section (about 4,500 works)

 - two curators for the Coptic section (about 13,000 works)

 There are 11 staff members working in the research team, many of whom are actively involved in research projects and publications within the department.